 Top of page

-The University’s pursuit of impact and excellence in education, research, creative works, and intercollegiate competition requires human, natural, financial, and material resources.
-Our vision for institutional sustainability calls us to be careful stewards of these resources, to foster resilience, and to create the capacity to adapt to disruption.
+In the University’s pursuit of impact and excellence in education, research, creative works, and intercollegiate competition, we are called to be careful stewards of our environmental, human, financial, and material resources – fostering resilience and creating the capacity to adapt to disruption.

 Areas for Transformation